decidim/decidim/decidim-elections/README.md

 ## Development

 In the case that you only want to use this module for local development or testing purposes, you have an example docker-compose configuration in `docs/`.
 Mind that this setup is not recommended for production environments.
-It works with default seeds and configurations for a Decidim installation, so you shouldn't do anything.
+It works with default seeds and configurations for a Decidim installation, so you should not do anything.

 ```bash
 cd docs/docker/bulletin_board
 docker-compose up
 ```

-One important caveat is that as the Trustees' key generation functionality uses the IndexedDB API, and at least in Firefox there isn't support for this in the Private Browsing mode (see ticket [#1639542 in Mozilla's Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1639542)).
-As a workaround there's the [Firefox Multi-Account Containers addon](https://addons.mozilla.org/es/firefox/addon/multi-account-containers/).
+One important caveat is that as the Trustees' key generation functionality uses the IndexedDB API, and at least in Firefox there is unsupported in the Private Browsing mode (see ticket [#1639542 in Mozilla's Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1639542)).
+As a workaround there is the [Firefox Multi-Account Containers addon](https://addons.mozilla.org/es/firefox/addon/multi-account-containers/).

 ## Installation